CHAPTER 87. INVESTIGATIONS AND INFORMAL PROCEEDINGS

 § 87.9.
 Office of Disciplinary Counsel action.

 (b) Other cases.
-In all other cases the Office of Disciplinary Counsel shall forward to the Office of the Secretary Form DB-32 (Request for Designation of Reviewing Member).
+In all other cases the Office of Disciplinary Counsel shall forward to the Executive Office a request for the assignment of a Reviewing Hearing Committee Member.

 INQUIRIES